Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Results

-where $\rm \int {S \ dv}$ is the integrated flux within the spectrum's crossing of 0 mJy and $\rm D_{HI}$ is the distance derived from dividing the recession velocity by the Hubble constant.
+where $\rm \int {S \ dv}$ is the integrated H \textsc{I} flux within the spectrum's crossing of 0 mJy and $\rm D_{HI}$ is the galaxy's distance derived from dividing the recession velocity by the Hubble constant.
+This equation assumes that a galaxy's H \textsc{I} is optically thin, and that it is at low redshift, which are reasonable assumptions for this sample.
 The H \textsc{I} profile properties for each galaxy are listed in Table \ref{fig:spectrum}.

 We compare the $\rm M_{HI}$ we measure for the LCBGs in our sample to those measured from the integrated line profiles observed by \citet{CG04} for the same LCBGs using single-dish observations in Table \ref{fig:spectrum}.
 Many of the LCBGs that \citet{CG04} detected had optical companions within the GBT beam.
-If the companions contain H \textsc{I}, they will add emission to the observed H \textsc{I} spectrum, and thus increase the measured $\rm M_{HI}$.
+If these companions contain H \textsc{I}, they will add emission to the observed H \textsc{I} spectrum, and thus increase the measured $\rm M_{HI}$ above what would be measured if the target LCBG was able to be observed by itself.
 We flag the galaxies that \citet{CG04} identified as having companions within the GBT beam in Table \ref{fig:spectrum}.

 In contrast to previous single-dish observations, our observations can spatially resolve the LCBGs from their companions.
-Thus, the $\rm M_{HI}$ that we measure from integrating over the intensities measured in each velocity channel within the spatial boundaries of each galaxy's H \textsc{I} map are more likely to reflect the true $\rm M_{HI}$ of the target galaxies than those measured from integrating over the H \textsc{I} spectrum measured with an unresolved single pointing.
+Thus, the $\rm M_{HI}$ that we measure by integrating over the intensities measured in each velocity channel within the spatial boundaries of each galaxy's H \textsc{I} map are more likely to reflect the true $\rm M_{HI}$ of the target galaxies than those measured from integrating over the H \textsc{I} spectrum observed in an unresolved single pointing.
 In addition, having unresolved companions or tidal features in the beam can act to broaden a galaxy's observed linewidth, and thus increase its inferred rotation velocity.
 Since LCBGs' possible evolutionary scenarios depend on whether they are rotation-dominated, dispersion-dominated, or show signatures of interactions, it is important to determine whether LCBGs' linewidths can be interpreted as the result of rotation.
-We discuss this further in Section 3.4.
+We discuss this further in Section 4.2.